certtools/intelmq/docs/user/bots.md

 incoming messages until the given number of them.
 Use it if your bot proceeds a high number of messages and constant saving to the disk is a problem.
 Reloading or restarting bot as well as generating a new MISP event based on `interval_event` triggers regenerating MISP feed regardless of the cache size.
-To ensure saving on reload without any delay, you should also set `_sighup_delay` parameter.
+To ensure saving on reload without any delay, you should also set `_sighup_delay` internal variable.

 **`attribute_mapping`**